charmbracelet/mods/README.md

 If the terminal is not interactive, or if `--quiet` is provided, it'll delete the conversations without any confirmation.

-#### Format As Markdown
+#### Format

 `-f`, `--format`, `MODS_FORMAT`

-Ask the LLM to format the response as markdown.
+Ask the LLM to format the response in a given format.
 You can edit the text passed to the LLM with `mods --settings` then changing the `format-text` value.
+You'll likely want to use this in with `--format-as`.

+### Format As

+`--format-as`, `MODS_FORMAT_AS`

+When `--format` is on, instructs the LLM about which format you want the output to be.
+This can be customized with `mods --settings`.

+### Role

+`--role`, `MODS_ROLE`

+You can have customized roles in your settings file, which will be fed to the LLM as system messages in order to change its behavior.
+The `--role` flag allows you to change which of these custom roles to use.

 #### Raw